Sable Island: After Confederation and creation of a weather station

-Sable Island is specifically mentioned in the British North America Act 1867, Part 4, Section 91 as being the special responsibility of the federal government ("...the exclusive Legislative Authority of the Parliament of Canada extends to [...]
-9. Beacons, Buoys, Lighthouses, and Sable Island.").
-For this reason it is considered a separate amateur radio "entity" (equivalent to a country for award credit), and with visiting operations using the special callsign prefix CY0.
-Because it is a separate radio entity, Sable Island is a popular Dxpedition destination.
+Sable Island is specifically mentioned in the Constitution Act, 1867, formerly the British North America Act 1867, Part 4, Section 91 as being the special responsibility of the federal government ("the exclusive Legislative Authority of the Parliament of Canada extends to ...
+9. Beacons, Buoys, Lighthouses, and Sable Island").
+For this reason it is considered a separate amateur radio "entity" (equivalent to a country for award credit), and with visiting operations using the special call sign prefix CY0.
+Because it is a separate radio entity, Sable Island is a popular DX-pedition destination.

 Out of concern for preserving the island's frail ecology, all visitors to the island, including recreational boaters, require specific permission from Parks Canada.
 Sable Island's heliport contains emergency aviation fuel for search and rescue helicopters, which use the island to stage further offshore into the Atlantic.
 When the Sable Offshore Energy Project was active, the island was designated as an emergency evacuation point for crews aboard nearby drilling rigs.
-In 2017, Exxon Mobil began the plugging and abandonment of the production wells in the Thebaud field (the Sable Offshore Energy Project wells closest to Sable Island); all facilities were removed by November 2020.
+In 2017, ExxonMobil began the plugging and abandonment of the production wells in the Thebaud field (the Sable Offshore Energy Project wells closest to Sable Island); all facilities were removed by November 2020.

-National Park
+National Park Reserve

-On October 17, 2011, the Nova Scotia government entered into an agreement with the federal government to eventually protect the Island as a national park.
+On October 17, 2011, the Nova Scotia government entered into an agreement with the federal government to eventually protect the island as a national park.
 The news followed an announcement made by the federal government in May 2010, increasing the level of protection the island receives by transferring control from the Canadian Coast Guard to Parks Canada, which manages the island under the Canada National Parks Act.
 The establishment of the park reserve means that the island, and the surrounding area within 1 nmi, cannot be drilled for oil or natural gas.

-Sable Island became a National Park Reserve on June 20, 2013 with approval of Mi'kmaq stakeholders.
-Full national park status has yet to be achieved, pending settlement of native land claims.
-The park is home to hundreds of species of flora and fauna including a breed of the unique Sable Island horse.
+Sable Island became a National Park Reserve on June 20, 2013, with approval of Mi'kmaq stakeholders.
+Full national park status has yet to be achieved, pending settlement of Indigenous land claims.
+The park is home to hundreds of species of flora and fauna including a breed of the Sable Island horse.
 The park is also a breeding ground for marine life.

-In July 2016, a hike across Sable Island was added to Google Streetview.
-Google worked with Parks Canada to add the interactive views of Sable and five other Canadian National Parks.
-The imagery was collected in September 2015 by a Parks Canada employee who carried a backpack version of the Street View car camera around an area on the centre of the island, part of Google's Trekker program which explores off-road scenic locations.
-The route follows a hiking route that Parks Canada staff uses to escort adventure tourists who visit the island.
+In July 2016, a hike across Sable Island was added to Google Street View.
+Google worked with the park service to add the interactive views of Sable, as well as five national parks across the country.
+The imagery was collected in September 2015 by a Parks employee who carried a backpack version of the Street View car camera around an area on the centre of the island, part of Google's Trekker program which explores off-road scenic locations.
+The route follows a hiking route that the park service uses to escort adventure tourists.